Overv/VulkanTutorial/en/05_Uniform_buffers/00_Descriptor_set_layout_and_buffer.md

 and have the vertex shader access them through a descriptor.
 Usage of descriptors consists of three parts:

-* Specify a descriptor layout during pipeline creation
+* Specify a descriptor set layout during pipeline creation
 * Allocate a descriptor set from a descriptor pool
 * Bind the descriptor set during rendering

-The *descriptor layout* specifies the types of resources that are going to be accessed by the pipeline, just like a render pass specifies the types of attachments that will be accessed.
+The *descriptor set layout* specifies the types of resources that are going to be accessed by the pipeline, just like a render pass specifies the types of attachments that will be accessed.
 A *descriptor set* specifies the actual buffer or image resources that will be bound to the descriptors, just like a